 Exercise, especially aerobics can greatly help those who have insomnia since activities like it can be a natural relaxer.
 But as mentioned in the study, in order to experience the benefits of exercise so that you’ll able to sleep soundly, you need to exercise regularly and make sure you stick to a good routine.

-You might want to read: Does Exercising at Night Affect Your Sleep?
+You may want to read: Does Exercising at Night Affect Your Sleep?

 How Much Should You Exercise?